GoPro Hero 9 Black review

 - Larger rear display isn't as responsive as previous GoPros

-The Hero 9 Black is the biggest redesign of GoPro's flagship action camera since the Hero 5 Black, and the results are bit mixed.
+The Hero 9 Black is the biggest redesign of GoPro's flagship action camera since the Hero 5 Black, and the results are mostly positive (with a few caveats).

 There are three big physical changes from the Hero 8 Black: a new 1.4-inch color display on the front, a beefier body (to house its bigger battery), and a larger rear 2.27-inch rear touchscreen.